 Anti-hair loss shampoos can stop hair loss.

-Response: FALSE.
+Answer: FALSE.
 It's a deception.
 Shampoos wash.
-If they do so gently, that's all we ask.
+And if they do so gently, that's all we ask.
 Treating hair loss requires special active ingredients, with a subcutaneous action that is incompatible with cleansing products.
 That said, even serious laboratories use this name.
 But in their case, it's always to complement their range of anti-hair loss products and to ensure that shampoos 'x' or 'y' don't weaken the effects of these products.

 Anti-dandruff treatment shampoos are perfectly effective today.